Polygamy: What Love Is This?

 Top

-11. You believe in salvation by grace alone.
-So you're saying you can pray a little prayer and then live any way you please?
+11. You believe in salvation by grace alone; so basically you're saying you can pray a little prayer and then live any way you please!

 Absolutely NOT.
 You will never find this teaching in the Bible.
-In fact, this is perhaps one of the most pervasive mistruths that are propagated among Mormons about biblical Christianity.
+In fact, this is one of the most pernicious myths that is propagated among Mormons about biblical Christianity.

 As followers of Jesus, we are called to live holy lives, pleasing to Him, following His example.
 We are called to good works.
 It is expected.